 ● Security Issues.
 MEAN Stack does not provide any special security features.
 That's why developers must take extra precautions when building applications.
 For example, they must enable authentication and authorization manually.
 This con can add a layer of complexity to development.

 The MEAN Stack is an efficient way to create web apps.
-Based on this idea, we should ask ourselves why using it.
+Based on this idea, we should ask ourselves why we are using it.
 The reason to do so is that it offers various benefits to making vital tasks an easy journey for new developers.
 Another reason to use it is that it aids developers to use the same language.
 It lets you set the front-end and back-end together and save time and money.
 Additionally, we should consider it since it streamlines development processes.

+3. Project Schedule.
 The plug-and-play integration of third-party tools is in Angular to increase productivity.
 Further, React provides development teams with a wide range of additional libraries.
 These technologies are more difficult to integrate and operate, which might delay development time.